-6.2.2 Built Form
+5.2.2 Built Form

-The Dundas Urban Core area proposes a full range of residential products and densities, with potential for strategically placed commercial uses along Dundas Street.
-The built form should be designed with regard to its prominent location along Dundas Street and to reflect the urban character of the area.
+This mixed use block proposes a full range of residential products and densities, with potential for strategically placed commercial uses along the Dundas Street edge.
+The built form should be designed with regard to its prominent location along Dundas Street and to reflect the urban character and goals set out for the Dundas Street Urban Core Area.